-When using OS X Lion or later as a guest OS, you can use it in Coherence mode (p.
-41), so that guest OS application windows appear on the host OS desktop alongside host OS applications.
+When using macOS as a guest OS, you can use it in Coherence mode (p.
+34), so that guest OS application windows appear on the host OS desktop alongside host OS applications.

 You can also copy and paste text and drag and drop files between host and guest macOS, just as you can when using Windows as a guest OS.